Capital.com vs Trading 212 Comparison

 How do Capital.com and Trading 212 differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Capital.com or Trading 212?
+Which broker offers more tradeable asset classes, Capital.com or Trading 212?

 Can I trade cryptocurrency with Capital.com or Trading 212?